A postcode is a series of letters and numbers which are added to a postal address to make sorting mail easier. The US equivalent is a zip code.

-As London is constantly evolving with the addition of new buildings and new streets and the demolition of old structures and areas, the postcode system has to stay up to date.
+As London is continually evolving with the addition of new buildings and new streets and the demolition of old structures and areas, the postcode system has to stay up to date.
 The biggest new postcode was added in 2011.
 E20 was once the fictional postcode for the TV soap opera EastEnders and became the postcode of the London 2012 Olympic Park in Stratford.
 (Walford, the fictional suburb of East London where EastEnders is set, was given the E20 postcode when the BBC launched the soap opera in 1985.)

-E20 was needed, not only for the Olympic venues but the for housing developments on the park in five new neighborhoods.
+E20 was needed, not only for the Olympic venues but for housing developments on the park in five new neighborhoods.
 Over 100 postcodes were allocated to developments being built across the Olympic Park to serve up to 8,000 planned homes in the Queen Elizabeth Olympic Park.

-The previous highest postcode area in real life East London was E18, around South Woodford.
+The previous highest postcode area in real-life East London was E18, around South Woodford.
 There is no E19.

 The Olympic Stadium allocated its own postcode – E20 2ST.